-- Supporting the CPM User to use his/her associated CPM Addresses in parallel. - · Generating, sending and receiving CPM Standalone Messages and CPM Chat Messages - o Sending a CPM Message - · Indicating the sensitive nature of a CPM Message - Indicating the priority level of a CPM Message - Indicating one CPM Address to be used for reply for CPM Standalone Messages - Receiving a CPM Message - o Requesting to forward a CPM Message without downloading the CPM Message - o Requesting and receiving as well as generating and sending delivery notifications and/or read reports - Sending and receiving of "isComposing" notifications - Attaching Media Objects, CPM Messages, CPM File Transfer Histories, CPM Session Histories or CPM Conversation Histories to a CPM Message: - from the local storage of the Device - or by providing references to their locations on either the Message Storage Server or the Content Storage Server (without requiring their download to the Device) - o Activating/de-activating storage of CPM Messages during a CPM Conversation - Initiating and receiving files with thumbnail image of the file to be transferred via CPM File Transfers within and outside of CPM Sessions. - Initiating or receiving the request to resume a previously incomplete or interrupted CPM File Transfer. - Performing CPM Session handling related functions - o CPM Session initiation, joining, termination and re-starting - Negotiating the CPM Session characteristics (e.g. Media Stream Types and codecs of used Media Streams) - Indicating the preferred Media Stream - o CPM Session modification - Dynamically adding/modifying/removing Media Streams during a CPM Session - Activating/de-activating storage (in the network) of a CPM Session along with the corresponding disposition notifications for a CPM User - CPM Session information request and reception - Requesting information such as the Media Stream Types of the Media Streams currently being used in an ongoing CPM Session of the CPM User and receiving this information
+- Supporting the CPM User to use his/her associated CPM Addresses in parallel. - Generating, sending and receiving CPM Standalone Messages and CPM Chat Messages - Sending a CPM Message

+Indicating the sensitive nature of a CPM Message

+Indicating the priority level of a CPM Message

+Indicating one CPM Address to be used for reply for CPM Standalone Messages

+- o Receiving a CPM Message - o Requesting to forward a CPM Message without downloading the CPM Message - Requesting and receiving as well as generating and sending delivery notifications and/or read reports - Sending and receiving of "isComposing" notifications - Attaching Media Objects, CPM Messages, CPM File Transfer Histories, CPM Session Histories or CPM Conversation Histories to a CPM Message:

+from the local storage of the Device

+or by providing references to their locations on either the Message Storage Server or the Content Storage Server (without requiring their download to the Device)

+- Activating/de-activating storage of CPM Messages during a CPM Conversation - Initiating and receiving files with thumbnail image of the file to be transferred via CPM File Transfers within and outside of CPM Sessions. - Initiating or receiving the request to resume a previously incomplete or interrupted CPM File Transfer. - Performing CPM Session handling related functions - o CPM Session initiation, joining, termination and re-starting

-Page 21 (55)
+Negotiating the CPM Session characteristics (e.g. Media Stream Types and codecs of used Media Streams)

+Indicating the preferred Media Stream

+CPM Session modification

+Dynamically adding/modifying/removing Media Streams during a CPM Session

+- Activating/de-activating storage (in the network) of a CPM Session along with the corresponding disposition notifications for a CPM User - CPM Session information request and reception

+Requesting information such as the Media Stream Types of the Media Streams currently being used in an ongoing CPM Session of the CPM User and receiving this information

-- Performing CPM Group Session handling related functions - o Using CPM Pre-defined Group definition to initiate a CPM Group Session - o Initiating ad-hoc type of CPM Group Sessions, and indicating the type of CPM Group Session that is initiated (e.g. Closed Group Session) - o Re-starting a CPM Long-lived Group Session - o Receiving invitations to CPM Group Sessions - Requesting CPM Group Session information (e.g. Participant information), and receiving notifications of changes in the CPM Group Session information - o Setting and modifying its own SIP session parameters - o Terminating its own participation - Setting and modifying CPM Group Session parameters - o Terminating a CPM Group Session - o Adding and removing Participants - o Providing the CPM User with the capability to negotiate a unique Pseudonym when requesting to join anonymously in a CPM Group Session - Obtaining the latest Participants Information of an on-going CPM Group Session, by subscribing to Participants Information - Accepting delivery requests from the CPM Participating Function, and requesting delivery of deferred CPM Messages that were missed by the CPM Client, including any associated disposition notifications - Performing CPM Conversation handling related functions - Starting a CPM Conversation by sending a CPM Standalone Message, initiating a CPM File Transfer or establishing a CPM Session. - o Initiating and terminating CPM File Transfer without terminating other CPM Conversations.
+- Performing CPM Group Session handling related functions - Using CPM Pre-defined Group definition to initiate a CPM Group Session - o Initiating ad-hoc type of CPM Group Sessions, and indicating the type of CPM Group Session that is initiated (e.g. Closed Group Session) - Re-starting a CPM Long-lived Group Session - o Receiving invitations to CPM Group Sessions - Requesting CPM Group Session information (e.g. Participant information), and receiving notifications of changes in the CPM Group Session information

+- o Setting and modifying its own SIP session parameters - o Terminating its own participation - Setting and modifying CPM Group Session parameters - o Terminating a CPM Group Session - o Adding and removing Participants - Providing the CPM User with the capability to negotiate a unique Pseudonym when requesting to join anonymously in a CPM Group Session - Obtaining the Group State Object data i.e. including the latest Participants Information and if available, also the subject and icon changes, delivered in an CPM Group Session - Accepting delivery requests from the CPM Participating Function, and requesting delivery of deferred CPM Messages that were missed by the CPM Client, including any associated disposition notifications - Performing CPM Conversation handling related functions - Starting a CPM Conversation by sending a CPM Standalone Message, initiating a CPM File Transfer or establishing a CPM Session. - Initiating and terminating CPM File Transfer without terminating other CPM Conversations. - Generating and sending events via the CPM Event Reporting Framework. - Receiving events or requests for events via the CPM Event Reporting Framework.